evcastelani/dgm_studies/README.md

-# DGM Studies
+# DGP Studies

-This repository is devoted just for studies in DGM problems.
+This repository is devoted just for studies in Distance Geometry  problems.

 # Goals